shashankhs11/patient-management/README.md

 - Persistent data storage with PostgreSQL and schema initialization via SQL scripts
 - Containerized services with Dockerfiles per service for easy deployment
 - Local orchestration using Docker Compose
-- Designed for deployment on cloud VMs (e.g., Oracle Cloud free tier ARM instance)
+- Designed for deployment on cloud

 ---